wmde/Diff/README.md

 * `ListDiffer`: Differ that only looks at the values of the arrays (and thus ignores key differences).
 * `MapDiffer`: Differ that does an associative diff between two arrays, with the option to do this recursively.
-* `CallbackListDiffer`: Since 0.5.
-Differ that only looks at the values of the arrays and compares them with a callback.
+* `CallbackListDiffer`: Differ that only looks at the values of the arrays and compares them with a callback.
-* `OrderedListDiffer`: Since 0.9.
-Differ that looks at the order of the values and the values of the arrays.
+* `OrderedListDiffer`: Differ that looks at the order of the values and the values of the arrays.

 All differ functionality can be found in [src/Differ](src/Differ).